Everett Russell Bailey: Military service

 Bailey completed his training in 44 days and was sent to Fort Riley to be a part of the 92nd Division's medical unit.
-He was later given to the 365th Ambulance Company and departed with a couple of physicians and personal to France in 1918.
+He was later given to the 365th Ambulance Company and departed with a couple of physicians and personnel to France in 1918.

 Once he arrived in France, Bailey was designated the Battalion Gas Officer and had two assisting officers assigned to help him.
 In the region he was assigned, there were a large number of gas attacks and he was given the additional responsibility of being a part of the constant gas mask drills.
 Bailey was given specialized training for the treatment of gas casualties and he was later transferred to the 366th Field Hospital.
-The 92nd Division was facing aggressive assaults from the so the 366th Hospital frequently received ailments from such attacks.
+The 92nd Division was facing aggressive assaults from the 366th Hospital frequently received ailments from such attacks.

 For the remainder of the war, Bailey worked tirelessly at the hospital which constantly filled with gas related ailments.
 Each hospital in the division was made to accommodate around 200 patients.
 In the course of three weeks alone, Bailey treated near to 200 gas injuries.
 The common ailments accompanying gas infestation were Mustard gas poisoning and Arsene poisoning, each causing excessive respiratory problems.